 See all problems of the 2007 Ford Focus.

-The VIN of the car is 1FAFP34P9Y_.
 The 2000 Ford Focus started making a grinding noise 3 weeks after purchasing it.
 The back riders side wheel bearing was bad.
 It has now been changed 3 times in less than 1 year and 6000 miles! we found there had been a recall on this same thing back in 2001,and was fixed.
 So its still going bad and Ford wont stand behind it! also the door handle wont work and that was a recall that was fixed too, also to bad so sad!
 Ford has turned into a very bad company to do business with!we have always had Fords,but that's about to change!.
-It was May 21, 2011 when this door issue happened.

 See all problems of the 2000 Ford Focus.

 The contact owns a 2008 Ford Focus.
 The contact stated that the rear doors would not open.
 The vehicle was not taken to the dealer.
 The manufacturer was made aware of the failure who did not offer any assistance.
 The vehicle was not repaired.
 The failure mileage was 74,000 and current mileage was 80,000.

 The contact owns a 2002 Ford Focus.
 The contact stated that the rear driver side door only opened when moved left to right.
 The contact also stated that the door would not open when unlocked.
 The failures occurred on several occasions.
 The VIN was not included in NHTSA campaign number: 05v030000 (latches/locks/linkages).
 The vehicle was not diagnosed or repaired.
 The manufacturer was not made aware of the failure.
 The approximate failure mileage was 120,000.

 See all problems of the 2002 Ford Focus.

 : the contact stated three of the doors on the vehicle will not open and the driver door will not stay closed.
 The dealership has been alerted.

 See all problems of the 2001 Ford Focus.